Trump’s China tariffs violate global trade rules, WTO says

 “Although the panel did not dispute the extensive evidence submitted by the United States of intellectual property theft by China, its decision shows that the WTO provides no remedy for such misconduct.
 The United States must be allowed to defend itself against unfair trade practices, and the Trump Administration will not let China use the WTO to take advantage of American workers, businesses, farmers, and ranchers," Lighthizer said.

+The U.S. Chamber of Commerce, which has been critical of the administration’s tariff diplomacy, welcomed the move.

+“What American manufacturers need now is certainty that these tariffs won’t make another reappearance.
+Setting aside these threats once and for all will allow American job creators to focus on economic recovery," said Myron Brilliant, executive vice president of the U.S. Chamber.

-The U.S. can effectively stall any further action by appealing Tuesday’s ruling.
+In the case of the China tariffs, the U.S. can effectively stall any further action by appealing Tuesday’s ruling.
 The administration has blocked for months the appointment of new members to the WTO’s appellate body, leaving the organization unable to fulfill its assigned role of adjudicating trade spats.
 The panel acknowledged its ruling comes amid “unprecedented global trade tensions.”

 Wendy Cutler, vice president of the Asia Society, said the verdict illustrated the weakness of the global trading regime established in 1995 with U.S. support.